vickymaulana/story-list/README.md

 ### Getting Started

-To get started with Story-List, follow these steps:
+To get started with Story-List, follow these steps using pnpm (assuming you have [pnpm](https://pnpm.io/) installed):

 1. Clone the repository:
    ```